jlord/old-site/blog/simple-node-module.md

 ## Tada

 That's the whole thing!
-We have a `package.json` so that we can register our module with NPM and others can use it, we have our `boilerplate.html` file with our dream boilerplate, and we have the itty bitty `index.js` script to make what we want to happen, happen.
+We have a `package.json` so that we can register our module with npm and others can use it, we have our `boilerplate.html` file with our dream boilerplate, and we have the itty bitty `index.js` script to make what we want to happen, happen.

 This post is way longer than I thought it would be.
 I tried to save space and didn't mention it, but you should also being using Git when you're building something and checking-in often to save your work and push it to GitHub.